guoynow/LBMKGC/README.md

 > - Our code is based on OpenKE, an open-source KGC project.
 You can refer to the [OpenKE repo](https://github.com/thunlp/OpenKE) to build the environment.

 ## Train and Evaluation
+>You should run the script `mmkgc/make.sh` to ensure that the `release/Base.so` file is compatible with your environment.
+>
 >You can use the shell scripts to conduct the experiments.
 >
 >```shell